 As is usually the case when visiting a new restaurant, my eyes train on dishes I haven’t previously experienced.
 The Conejito Pibil (achiote-citrus marinated rabbit, salsa xni pec, pickled red onions) jumped out at me.
 It’s been years since I’ve had rabbit, a protein some people won’t touch because bunnies are so cute.
 Rabbit has, in fact, been a very popular protein since pre-Colombian times..and it does not taste like chicken!
 As with the saudero, the conejito is absolutely tender with no hint of gaminess.
 Only enough red onions were presented to give the rabbit a contrasting flavor profile, but the star ingredient was the rabbit.
 Don’t hate me because I love rabbit.
 Try this taco and you might forget how cute bunnies are.

-Only two desserts are on the menu.
-First is the arroz con leche Mexica (spiced coconut milk-chia pudding, pineapple-piloncillo, seasonal fruits, praline pecans, roasted coconut flakes).
-Had I worn my reading glasses and studied the composition of this dessert, it’s the one I would have ordered.
 Not that the chocolate tamale is any consolation prize.
 This tamale wasn’t wrapped in corn husks or banana leaves.
-Instead, it was presented as a dark chocolate cake resembling a brownie topped with a single scoop of ice cream and a raspberry.
+Instead, it is presented as a dark chocolate cake resembling a brownie topped with a single scoop of ice cream and a raspberry.
 It was a good dessert, but 20/20 hindsight tells me the arroz con leche would have been fabulous.
+That’s how I felt in 2023.
+Two years later, I advised my Kim to order this terrific tamale.
+She loved it, maybe especially the banana ice cream.

 ELEMI